Noostro/CppPrimerPlus/README.md

 # CppPrimerPlus
-My personal implementation of programming exercises from the book
+My personal implementation of programming exercises from the book "C++ Primer Plus"